 The Model 1899

-Takedown on these was achieved by turning the receiver takedown lever downward 90*(do not turn more than this), then unscrewing the mag tube takedown lever until the tube comes off the barrel, and then turning the barrel counter clockwise till it comes out.
-The mag tube can now be reattached to the barrel at this point for storage.
-This model was in production for a VERY VERY short amount of time and in over 4 years of searching for them i have only seen 3 pop up for sale, all having the same features and variations of parts and quality of work, and serials within 368 digits of each other.
-Earliest ive seen was 18163, latest was 18531.
+Takedown on these was achieved by turning the receiver takedown lever downward 90*(no need to turn more than this), then unscrewing the mag tube takedown lever until the tube assembly comes off of the barrel, and then turning the barrel counter clockwise till it comes out.
+The mag tube can now be reattached to the barrel at this point for storage, as the follower and spring are retained in the magazine tube.
+This model was in production for a VERY VERY short amount of time, and in over 4 years of me searching for them i have only seen 3 pop up for sale, all having the same features and variations of parts and quality of work, and serials within 368 digits of each other.
+Earliest serial of these ive seen was #18163, latest was Serial #18531.

 The Model 1900

-The model 1900 seems to have been nothing more than a year roll stamping update to the 1899.
-All features are the same and the only thing that seemed to be added was a slight update to the checkering on the front takedown screw from all the models ive seen.
-These guns were produced until around ~#19,100 ending around 1902
+The model 1900 seems to have been nothing more than a roll stamping change from the Model 1899.
+All features are the same and the only thing that seemed to be added was a slight update to the checkering on the takedown screws from all the models ive seen.
+About ~3450 of these were produced until at least ~#21,954, with production ending around 1904ish.
+We know this as 1 period ad from 1902, and another from Bannermans 1903 catalogue say that over 20,000 of this design have been produced, and listed them for sale.
+I have also seen serial #21,954 pop up for sale 2 different times, so there are likely higher serial examples out there as well.

-Bannerman’s manual for the Model 1900 also stated “For indoor practice, we would suggest loading the gun with empty shells, caps only.
+Bannerman’s manual for the Model 1900 stated an interesting training regimen as well…..“For indoor practice, we would suggest loading the gun with empty shells, caps only.
 Place six pieces of lighted candle three feet from the muzzle of the gun – aim – fire – and if you aim right the light will be blown out – then move the slide handle back full extent, then forward – aim – pull the trigger and repeat the operations until shells are discharged – Go slowly at first until you get the three movements – One, Backward – Two, Forward – Three, pull trigger.
 These movements can be made with such rapidity that all six shots can easily be fired in three seconds.”

 The final years of the Spencer/Bannerman repeating shotgun

-Bannerman would go on to sell about 3,000 more of this model from 1900 to around 1902, before ending right around serial ~21,100-ish.
-MANY articles have incorrectly stated that production ended on these shotguns but from records that is not true.
-The latest gun i have seen is 21,054.
-Bannerman had realized that by mid 1902, the sales just weren’t enough to satisfy him and he decided to switch directions in his business, so he ceased the production of all shotguns, and later announced that his Brooklyn factory was for sale, valued at upwards of $100,000.
+Bannerman would go on to sell about 3,000 more of this model from 1900 to around 1904ish, before ending right around serial ~21,960-ish.
+MANY articles have incorrectly stated that production ended on these shotguns in 1907 but from records that is not true.
+Bannerman had realized that by mid 1904, the sales just weren’t enough to satisfy him and he decided to switch directions in his business, so he ceased the production of all shotguns, and later announced that his Brooklyn factory was for sale, valued at upwards of $100,000.
 The reason given for the company’s departure from the shotgun business was that Bannerman wanted to give one hundred percent of their companies effort to the surplus military goods business stating that it was a direction, “which was always more profitable and more to our liking, and on which there is no patent”.
-No substantiated record exists of what actually ended up of the Bannerman machinery, or the Spencer tooling and fixtures.
-It is speculated by many these machines were sold back to Pratt and Whitney, and other makers in the area at auction for their gun businesses.
+No substantiated record exists of what actually ended up of the Bannerman machinery at this auction, or the Spencer tooling and fixtures.
+It is speculated by many these machines were sold back to Pratt and Whitney, and other makers for their gun businesses.
+Sadly this is the end of the worlds first successful repeating shotgun design, and worlds first production pump action firearm as well!

 End part 2…To be continued.
 Part 3 HERE